influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/tools/grafana.md

 ## Query InfluxDB with Grafana

-After you [configure and save a FlightSQL datasource](#create-and-configure-a-flightsql-datasource), use Grafana to build, run, and inspect queries against InfluxDB buckets.
+After you [configure and save a FlightSQL datasource](#create-and-configure-a-flightsql-datasource), use Grafana to build, run, and inspect queries against your InfluxDB bucket.

 {{% note %}}
 {{% sql/sql-schema-intro %}}